-If that’s not an option, of the hundreds of laptops we’ve already tested, two stand out.
-Featuring top-end specs, one of the best screens we’ve tested and a beautiful, no-compromise design, the Dell XPS 13 is one of the best all-round laptops you’ll find.
+If you’re after a beautiful, no-compromise device the Dell XPS 13 is the best all-round laptop you’ll find.
 But if you’re not made of money, featuring above average specs for its price and next to no serious weaknesses, the Lenovo IdeaPad 720S is the best value option.

 How we test laptops

 We put every laptop we test through a set of synthetic benchmark tests to gauge its GPU, CPU and SSD performance.
 We then test its screen using a colourometer and DispCalGUI.
 Finally, we run a battery test by synthetically looping 10 minutes of web browsing and five minutes of video playback until it runs out of juice.
 Afterwards the reviewer uses the device as their primary work and personal laptop for at least a week before giving it a final score.

 - Beautiful design

 - No full-sized SD card reader or USB ports

 The XPS 13 is the best 13-inch laptop money can buy right now.
 It features an improved version of the iconic, near bezel-less design seen on last year’s model, a more spacious keyboard and updated new gold and white option that looks outright gorgeous.

 It also doesn’t compromise on hardware.
 Kicking off, you now get a 4K resolution, touchscreen option.
 Coupled with Dell’s Cinema optimisations and the laptop’s new quad speaker setup the screen makes the laptop an ideal choice for Netflix binging.